ErikBjare/gptme/README.md

   - Supports making incremental changes with a patch mechanism.
 - 🌐 Search and browse the web.
   - Equipped with a browser via Playwright.
+- 👀 Vision
+  - Can see images whose paths you reference in prompts.
 - 🔄 Self-correcting
   - Output is fed back to the assistant, allowing it to respond and self-correct.
 - 🤖 Support for several LLM providers
-  - Use OpenAI, Azure, Anthropic, or serve locally with `llama.cpp`
+  - Use OpenAI, Anthropic, OpenRouter, or serve locally with `llama.cpp`
 - ✨ Many smaller features to ensure a great experience
   - → Tab completion
   - 📝 Automatic naming of conversations